Google will end technical support for Chrome on Windows 7 and Windows 8 in February next year-breakinglatest.news-Breaking Latest News

+The Chrome browser will still be available on Windows 7 and Windows 8 in the future, but subsequent technical support and security updates will not be available

-Google announced that it is expected to officially end the technical support of the Chrome browser on Windows 7 and Windows 8 after the release of the Chrome browser version 110 on February 7, 2023.
+Google announced that it is expected to officially end technical support for the Chrome browser on Windows 7 and Windows 8 after the release of Chrome browser version 110 on February 7, 2023.

-Since Microsoft has announced that it will start on January 10, 2023, it will officially end the provision of extended security updates for Windows 7 and extended technical support for Windows 8, and calls on users to upgrade to Windows 10 and later as soon as possible.
-It is also confirmed that technical support for the Chrome browser on Windows 7 and Windows 8 will end in February next year.
+Since Microsoft has announced that it will officially end the provision of extended security updates for Windows 7 and extended technical support for Windows 8 starting on January 10, 2023, and calls on users to upgrade to Windows 10 and later versions as soon as possible, so Google It is also determined that the technical support of Chrome browser on Windows 7 and Windows 8 will end from February next year.

 However, Google said that the Chrome browser can still be used in Windows 7 and Windows 8, but it will not continue to receive subsequent updates.